Today 100 US residents were diagnosed with pancreatic cancer.

 Pancreatic cancer needs a breakthrough.
 Breakthroughs take research.
 Research takes funding.
 If we attack Pancreatic cancer as we have attacked others, we will see a breakthrough.
 At Fund a Cure we apply uncommon focus in our giving, directly supporting those on the brink of the next critical discovery.
 We don’t donate blindly; we don’t spend on expensive marketing or awareness efforts; and we don’t have overhead costs.
 We do one thing: We give to those most likely to conquer this disease.
 Your support could create the tipping point this research needs.

-As of January 2016, Fund a Cure has donated over $180,000 to Jefferson University Hospital, one of the nation's leaders in emerging Pancreatic Cancer research, enabling additional clinical trials to be performed in areas such as early identification and novel treatment options.
+As of Fall 2017, Fund a Cure has donated over $200,000 to Jefferson University Hospital, one of the nation's leaders in emerging Pancreatic Cancer research, enabling additional clinical trials to be performed in areas such as early identification and novel treatment options.
 The lab led by Dr. Jonathan Brody has been able to extend its reach, increasing the number of researchers, equipment and focus on one of the nation's deadliest diseases.
 Your private donations are critical to ensuring that this deadly cancer has the funding to eradicate Pancreatic Cancer.